Shah9il/mongoDB/README.md

+## Create Database
-## Create database or use existing database.
+> Create database or use existing database.
 ```
 >use ugurdb
 switched to db ugurdb